pkkid/python-plexapi/docs/configuration.rst

 **server_token**
     Default token to use when creating a new :any:`PlexServer` object.
 See `auth.server_baseurl` for more information and example usage (default: None).

+    WARNING: When specifying a password or token in the configuration file, be sure lock it down (persmission 600) to ensure no other users on the system can read them.
+Or better yet, only specify sensitive values as a local environment variables.

+**client_baseurl**
+    Default baseurl to use when creating a new :any:`PlexClient` object.
+Specifying this along with :samp:`auth.client_token` allow you to more easily connect to a client and remove the need to hard code the baseurl and token in any supplemental scripts you may write.
+To create a client object using these values you may simply specify :samp:`client = PlexClient()` without any arguments (default: None).

+**client_token**
+    Default token to use when creating a new :any:`PlexClient` object.
+See `auth.client_baseurl` for more information and example usage (default: None).

     WARNING: When specifying a password or token in the configuration file, be sure lock it down